jferson1089/Project3/readme.md

 - **Write pseudocode** before you write actual code.
 Thinking through the logic first helps.
-- **Write tests** that translate your pseudocode into requirements for the code you need to write.
-Then, write just enough code to make your tests pass!
-- Don't hesitate to **write throwaway code** to solve short-term problems.
 - **Read the docs** for whatever technologies / frameworks / API's you plan to use.
 (See ["RTFM"](https://en.wikipedia.org/wiki/RTFM))
 - **Continuously Deploy** your code.
 Like, deploy at least once a day - ideally